aorliche/ImageNomerOld/README.md

 git clone https://github.com/u-brite/ImageNomeR.git
 ```

-We are working on a distributable pip package.
-You can run
+Then run

 ```
-pip install -e .
+git submodule init
+git submodule update
 ```

-in the ImageNomeR directory to install the library component, but this will not install the server or web interface.
+to get access to the <a href='https://github.com/aorliche/LatentSimilarity'>LatSim</a> model used in some notebooks.

+We are working on a distributable pip package.

 ## Data